thainnos/FISMOS/software/petalinux/Readme.md

 ## General info

-`petalinux-package` generates a device tree binary DTB file, a First Stage Bootloader(FSBL), U-Boot, the Linux kernel FIT image, and compressed root filesystem .
+`petalinux-package` generates a device tree binary DTB file, a First Stage Bootloader(FSBL), U-Boot, the Linux kernel FIT image, and compressed root filesystem.
 Finally, it generates the necessary boot images :

 1. BOOT.BIN : A binary file which is responsible for loading the FPGA bitstream, the FSBL and the U-Boot.